oumar-code/Akulearn_docs/docs/architecture.md

-# Akulearn Projector Hub: Local Learning Server & Edge Compute
+# Akulearn Aku Edge Hub: Local Learning Server & Edge Compute

 ## System Components

-### Projector Hub as Local Learning Server
+### Aku Edge Hub as Local Learning Server

-The Akulearn Projector Hub is designed to be much more than a simple projection device.
+The Akulearn Aku Edge Hub is designed to be much more than a simple projection device.
 It acts as a self-contained local learning server and edge compute node, enabling robust, scalable, and reliable educational experiences in environments with unreliable or no internet connectivity.

 #### Key Technical Components & Functions